 While the program document is initially assembled by the Graphic Designer based on a long-standing multi-part document format, conference-specific material is generated by the CHC for inclusion.
 Both the CHC and the contractors, along with the VP Conferences, have roles in the preparation and review of this document.

 The first piece of the conference program document to be developed and refined is the Conference at a Glance.
-Once the conference shell is developed and the Programs Committee assigns sessions to session blocks, the Glance begins to be posted to the Chapter website to advertise the conference.
+Once the conference shell is developed and the Programs Subcommittee assigns sessions to session blocks, the Glance begins to be posted to the Chapter website to advertise the conference.
 Expect that the Glance will undergo many numbered and dated revisions.
 Each new version of the Glance is posted to the conference portion of the Chapter website.
 The Graphic Designer will direct you on the timing of your review of the Glance to make sure it includes the latest information possible.
 Room assignments do not have to be made by the time the first Glance is posted to the website.

 The next step of program development occurs when the staff provides the Graphic Designer information for each submitted regular session as well as write-ups for keynotes and plenary sessions.
-The Programs Committee should expect to write up the keynote descriptions for the CM submittal and the program document.
+The Programs Subcommittee should expect to write up the keynote descriptions for the CM submittal and the program document.

 The effort to finalize the conference program will start about 2 months prior to the conference.
-All changes, even last minute changes, must be completed 2 weeks prior to the conference.
+All changes, even last minute changes, must be completed at least 2 weeks prior to the conference.

 While the bulk of the program is the daily session-by-session listing, the first part of the program provides important information.
 Some of the pieces have probably been written up for Cal Planner articles in the prior year.
 The Graphic Designer will provide an outline of the information to be included, but program document Sections are:

-Part A – General Information, highlights and special events, Conference-at-a-Glance, awards
+Part A – General Information, highlights and special events, Mobile Workshops, sessions “Of Interest”, Conference-at-a-Glance, awards

 Part B – Day-to-day session/event detail